Cycles and matchings in randomly perturbed digraphs and hypergraphs: Concluding Remarks

 \section{Concluding Remarks}

 We have determined the amount of random perturbation typically required to make a tournament, dense digraph or dense uniform hypergraph Hamiltonian.
 In the process, we have proved a general lemma about pancyclicity in highly connected digraphs, and demonstrated an interesting application of the Szemer\'edi regularity lemma.
-In the hypergraph setting, there are a few important questions this paper leaves open.
+In the hypergraph setting, there are some important questions this paper leaves open.

 First, we have only studied loose Hamiltonicity.
 The other most popular notion of a hypergraph cycle is a \emph{tight} cycle, in which every consecutive pair of edges in the cycle intersects in $k-1$ vertices.
 More generally, an $\ell$-cycle has consecutive edges intersecting in $k-\ell$ vertices.
 Also, we have only studied hypergraphs with high $\left(k-1\right)$-degree, which is the strongest density assumption we could make.
 There are a large variety of Dirac-type theorems for different types of minimum degree and different types of cycles (see \cite{RR10} for a survey), which would suggest that similar random perturbation results are possible in these settings.
-In addition, it is possible that our use of Szemer\'edi's regularity lemma could be avoided, thereby drastically improving the constants $\chyp\left(\alpha\right)$ in \ref{thm:hypergraph-theorems}.

-{\bf Acknowledgement.} Parts of this work were carried out when the first author visited the Institute for Mathematical Research (FIM) of ETH Zurich, and also when the third author visited the School of Mathematical Sciences of Tel Aviv University, Israel.
+{\bf Acknowledgement.} Parts of this work were carried out when the first author visited the Institute for Mathematical Research (FIM) of ETH Z\"urich, and also when the third author visited the School of Mathematical Sciences of Tel Aviv University, Israel.
 We would like to thank both institutions for their hospitality and for creating a stimulating research environment.
+We also thank the anonymous referee for their thorough proofreading.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}